AudithSoftworks/Uniform/README.md

 * With IE9, you may have problems with some fonts on your site.
 See [Issue #226](https://github.com/pixelmatrix/uniform/issues/226) if you mysteriously see a blank page or blank form elements.
 The fonts in Uniform have been arranged to work around this, but custom themes may not work properly.

 * If you have ideas, or bugs, please post them in [GitHub](https://github.com/pixelmatrix/uniform).
 We rely on our users' for improvement ideas and bug reports.
 Without your participation, Uniform will stay static.

+* If you are having problems with automatically sized select elements in Firefox, double check and ensure your CSS files are listed before jQuery, Uniform and your code that uniforms the form elements.

 Upgrading To 2.0